 2. The governing board shall allow only teachers who have been evaluated and designated in the highest performance classification for at least three consecutive years by the same school district under the evaluation system established pursuant to subsection A of this section to participate in the alternative performance evaluation cycle.

-C. The school district governing board shall adopt teacher evaluation policies in a public meeting.
-Before the adoption of teacher evaluation policies, the school district governing board shall provide opportunities for public discussion on the proposed policies.
+C. The governing board shall adopt teacher evaluation policies in a public meeting.
+Before adopting teacher evaluation policies, the governing board shall provide opportunities for public discussion on the proposed policies.
 The policies shall describe:

 1. Incentives for teachers in the highest performance classification, which may include multiyear contracts not to exceed three years.
 The policies shall specify that the offer and acceptance of a multiyear contract does not exclude that teacher from the application of section 15-538.01, 15-540, 15-541 or 15-549 and that the teacher may accept a multiyear contract offer or decline and accept a one-year contract.